Leading with Science-Based Strategies and Solutions

 Pioneering New Strategies and Solutions

-TNC is developing innovative tools to address the increasing pressures on marine environments from the impacts of climate change, including warming and rising seas and stronger and more frequent storms that can damage coral reefs and coastlines.
-To help Hawai'i prepare for and address these challenges, we are working with partners to:
+TNC is developing innovative tools to address the increasing pressures on marine environments and reef fisheries from the impacts of overharvest, land-based pollution and the climate crisis, including warming and rising seas and stronger and more frequent storms that can damage coral reefs and coastlines.
+To help Hawai‘i prepare for and address these challenges:

-- Develop innovative financing for nature-based solutions to strengthen coastal resilience and finance reef restoration and repair after extreme weather events or natural disasters.
+• We secured reef insurance to finance the restoration and repair of reefs after extreme weather events or natural disasters.

 Your support makes all of our work possible.
 Thank you for choosing to invest—in us, in vital science and restoration, in strengthening local leadership and, most importantly, in creating a healthy and sustainable island home.